Sorry, you need to enable JavaScript to visit this website.

 Kora, West Africa

-This 21-sting harp lute from West Africa is arguably harder to tune than it is to play.
+This 21-string harp lute from West Africa is arguably harder to tune than it is to play.
 Make sure you learn these skills if you want your Kora to be anything more than an ornament.
-About Jestin Hendry Justin Hendry is a travel writer for InsureandGo and currently completing his Bachelor of Media at Macquarie University.
-At other times he enjoys escapism through the spheres of travel writing, reading and music, in an attempt to fend off the natural progression of maturity and responsibility.
+About Jestin Hendry Justin Hendry is a travel writer for InsureandGo and is currently completing his Bachelor of Media at Macquarie University.
+At other times, he enjoys escapism through the spheres of travel writing, reading and music in an attempt to fend off the natural progression of maturity and responsibility.